shalivan/shalivan.github.io/_posts/ART/17-01-01-Modeling_Foliage.md

 **Engine optimization**
   - 2 sided foliage option
   - Early z pass

 **Lighting**
   -  balance between skylight and directional light intensity.
 In case, when latter is overly strong, there will be distinct separation between zones of dominant subsurface and surface It feels that tweaking subsurface intensity separately for direct and indirect light we pretty good thing to have, but this one would be only tweakable per light, not per material.

+- use shadow, ? without can be smoother.

 # Speed tree